 - Analytics.
 The ability to gather data about payments and overall performance of your system.

 With a properly developed payment system, you don't have to worry about the safety of payments and get such bonuses as payment analytics and user behavior.
-But the sweetest piece of pie is that you don't have to pay a fee that third-parties charge.
+But the sweetest piece of the pie is that you don't have to pay a fee that third parties charge.
 Still, the cost of building a chatbot with a custom payment system is so big that smaller companies prefer to go with payment gateways like Stripe, PayPal, Braintree, and others.

-Three main payment services providers
+Three leading payment services providers

 2.9% + $0.30 per transaction